File in C#

 - If you need to work with multiple files, consider using

-methods are static, so use them efficiently for single actions.
-For multiple actions, consider usingFileInfo
+Filemethods are static, so use them efficiently for single actions.
+For multiple actions, consider usingFileInfoinstance methods instead.

 - The